DisnakeDev/disnake/docs/api/events.rst

     :param messages: The messages that have been deleted.
     :type messages: List[:class:`Message`]

+.. function:: on_message_poll_vote_add(guild, channel, message, answer_id)

+    Called when a vote is added on a poll.
+If the guild is not found in the internal cache, then this event will not be called.

+    :param guild: The guild where the poll vote was added.
+    :type guild: :class:`Guild`
+    :param channel: The channel where the poll vote was added.
+    :type channel: :class:`?`
+    :param message: The message that contains the poll for which the poll vote was added.
+    :type message: :class:`Message`
+    :param answer_id: The ID of the answer for which the vote was added.
+    :type answer_id: :class:`int`

+.. function:: on_message_poll_vote_remove(guild, channel, message, answer_id)

+    Called when a vote is removed on a poll.
+If the guild is not found in the internal cache, then this event will not be called.

+    :param guild: The guild where the poll vote was removed.
+    :type guild: :class:`Guild`
+    :param channel: The channel where the poll vote was removed.
+    :type channel: :class:`?`
+    :param message: The message that contains the poll for which the poll vote was removed.
+    :type message: :class:`Message`
+    :param answer_id: The ID of the answer for which the vote was removed.
+    :type answer_id: :class:`int`

 .. function:: on_raw_message_edit(payload)

     Called when a message is edited.
 Unlike :func:`on_message_edit`, this is called